ProfBird/CS246-CourseMaterials/Labs/Lab3/Assignment3Instructions.md

 Submit the following on Moodle

-1. Each team member: The test artifact they made.
+1. Each team member: The test artifact they made, in .pdf format.
 2. One team member, on behalf of the group:
    A report, written by the group, that includes:
    - A description the method(s) you used to get feedback.